-Have you been enjoying our style series from on some of the most well know 40+ Fashion icons?
+Have you been enjoying our style series from one of the most well know 40+ Fashion icons?
 Fashion Writer/Stylist Morgan Mullin has shared the style recipes of Michelle Obama, Jennifer Lopez, and Jennifer Aniston.
-Today she takes a look at one of the most creative dressers around, Sarah Jessica Parker.
+Today she looks at one of the most creative dressers around, Sarah Jessica Parker.

 Sarah Jessica Parker is a front-row fixture at fashion shows the world over.
-As Carrie Bradshaw on Sex and the City, she started many trends (remember those flower corsages?) and continued to do so any time she is spotted by paparazzi or walks a red carpet.
+As Carrie Bradshaw on Sex and the City, she started many trends (remember those flower corsages?).
+She continued to do so whenever she was spotted by paparazzi or walking a red carpet.

-Her style is hard to pin down- eclectic to the core, but always high fashion and ahead of what everyone else is wearing.
+Her style is hard to pin down- eclectic to the core but consistently high fashion and ahead of what everyone else is wearing.

-No stranger to the worst dressed list, either, Parker shows that being outside the (fashion) box is not for the faint of heart.
-But the occasional miss aside, Parker has managed to succeed at what many other actresses merely attempt: she has become not just a purveyor of fashion, but a player herself.
+No stranger to the worst dressed list, Parker shows that being outside the (fashion) box is not for the faint of heart.
+But the occasional miss aside, Parker has succeeded at what many other actresses merely attempt: she has become not just a purveyor of fashion but a player herself.

 If you want to make the trends, not just participate in them, and if you believe in fashion as a creative art of expression, then you are Parker’s style sister!
 Here’s what you need to do to emulate her creative look: